karlstolley/rtc/syllabus/_projects/project-02.md

     You should use progressively enhanced, standards-compliant HTML, CSS, and JavaScript to build a satisfying mobile-first, responsive interface for your users
   - >
-    Your app should make some non-trivial use of the Service Workers API
-  - >
     You should do the appropriate feature- and constraint-detection steps necessary to ensure the smoothest, interoperable, platform-neutral operation of your app as possible
   - >